michaelfich/photography/README.md

 5. You will be redirected to the photo gallery page (`/photos`)
 6. To favorite, or unfavorite, any photograph you can move your cursor over the photo and click the left icon to favorite, and right icon to unfavorite.
 See picture below for example of favorite/unfavorite icons.
 ![Favorite and Unfavorite Photograph](app/assets/images/favorite.png)

+## Testing

+* The application has configured to run tests on TravisCI
+* All tests are written in RSpec
+* TravisCI will also require the code to pass [Rubocop](https://github.com/bbatsov/rubocop) linting for a successful build